abp15/aperion_local_agent/README.md

-﻿Aperion AI: FlashCost Agent (Local Mirror)
+﻿**Aperion AI: FlashCost Agent (Local Mirror)** **Document Version:** 1.0
-Document Version: 1.0
-Principal Lead: Abhishek Prakash
+**Principal Lead:** Abhishek Prakash
-Project: FlashCost Manufacturing Cost Estimation Agent 🌐 Executive Summary
+**Project: ** FlashCost Manufacturing Cost Estimation Agent **Executive Summary**
 This repository serves as the architectural blueprint and local implementation for the FlashCost Agent.
-It bridges the gap between the initial CNN model development (V1–V3) and the current modular Reasoning Engine, which utilizes vector-based historical evidence retrieval to justify cost predictions.
+It bridges the gap between the initial CNN model development (V1–V3) and the current modular Reasoning Engine, which uses vector-based retrieval of historical evidence to justify cost predictions.
 ________________

-Action Required: Hand-off Artifacts
+**Action Required: Hand-off Artifacts**
 Due to GitHub’s 100MB file size limit, the following heavy artifacts are excluded from this repository.
 You must download them from https://github.com/abp15/aperion_local_agent/releases/tag/v1.0.0-local-mirror and place them in the following paths: